-Same as the previous command, but instead of showing the first tab it will show the last tab.
+The previous command, but instead of showing the first tab, will show the last tab.

 This powerful Vim command will come in handy whenever you feel the need to re-arrange your existing tabs.

-You can utilize the above command whenever you want to execute a command in every opened tab at the same time.
+You can utilize the above command whenever you want to execute a command in every open tab at the same time.

 This Vim command is one of my favorite Vim commands, and it puts each open files in tabs.